Arunkumar7070/notify/README.md

-# Syncswift
+# Notify

-Syncswift is a Calendly clone built with **Next.js, React, Prisma, PostgreSQL, Clerk authentication, and Shadcn UI**.
+It is a Calendly clone built with **Next.js, React, Prisma, PostgreSQL, Clerk authentication, and Shadcn UI**.
 It allows users to **schedule meetings, manage availability, and generate calendar events with ease**.

 ## Features